Student Health Services

 - The district does not have a "no nit" policy.
 If a student has chronic concerns, the school nurse will offer a public health nurse and/or physician referral.
 Parents may be asked to accompany the child to school so that the nurse can discuss and demonstrate treatment if necessary.

-- Repeated school exclusions for head lice can become educationally significant and the nurse will make a referral to the building principal to determine a plan of action.
+- Repeated school absences for head lice can become educationally significant and the nurse will confer with the building principal to determine a plan of action.

 Exemptions to these requirements can be met by: